 Edwardian Sash Windows

-Leading on from this, the Edwardian sash grew in size, leading into an era with the fashion of floor to ceiling windows in large widths, making them a large statement feature.
-During this period, it was common place for a multi-paned upper sash, often with horns and a single or double paned lower sash.
-Sash horns were introduced in order to counteract the increased stress put on the joints of the sashes through using larger and heavier panes of glass.
+Leading on from this, the Edwardian sash grew in size, leading into an era with the fashion of floor-to-ceiling windows in large widths, making them a large statement feature.
+During this period, it was commonplace for a multi-paned upper sash, often with horns and a single or double-paned lower sash.
+Sash horns were introduced in order to counteract the increased stress put on the joints of the sashes by using larger and heavier panes of glass.
 Up until 1850, horns were never used.
 Stained glass was also a rather popular feature during this time, which was often used in the upper sash.

 To find out how we can help bring all the classic period features of your homes’ sash windows back to life as well as repair them to prevent draughts and noise ingress, contact our small team of highly skilled craftsmen on 0800 197 0129 or fill out the form on our Contact page and we’ll get back to you as soon as possible.